xaderF/Personal-Portfolio-Website/README.md

 - 🧩 Reusable React components
 - 🧭 Smooth scrolling navigation
 - 💼 Customizable sections for About, Projects, and Contact
-- ☁️ Deploy-ready for Vercel, Netlify, or GitHub Pages

 ---